 (2) Time to Issue.
-The judge or magistrate must issue the scheduling order as soon as practicable, but unless the judge or magistrate finds good cause for delay, the judge or magistrate must issue it within 14 days after any defendant appears or files an answer or other response to plaintiff's initial pleading.
+The judge must issue the scheduling order as soon as practicable, but unless the judge finds good cause for delay, the judge must issue it within the earlier of 14 days after any defendant has been served with the initial pleading or 10 days after any defendant has appeared.